influx6/gu/docs/concepts/embedded-resources.md

 In using GU, there exists at times the need to use external resources.
 Understanding this need, Gu provides the ability to list resources for components which will be loaded on startup and based on when this components will be called.
 It allows the inclusion of different resources (e.g CSS, Javascript, Images), which are then  installed by custom hooks into the virtual DOM.

-Internally GU uses a two stage process.
-The First stage involves parsing the intended package for Resource meta-data declarations and produces a `manifest.json` file.
+Internally GU uses a two stage process:

+- The First stage involves parsing the intended package for Resource meta-data declarations and produces a `manifest.json` file.
 This file will be automatically loaded on startup and hence requires the developer to expose the respective path of the generated manifest file to be accessible on the server.

-The Second stage is when the manifest file is parsed to retrieve all resources and loads those which are required by the components of a view or based if it's declared as a global resource.
+- The Second stage is when the manifest file is parsed to retrieve all resources and loads those which are required by a giving component or based on if the resource is declared as global.

 Additionally, the GU parser will search through all import paths to find additional resource declarations to be included for the calling package.

+## When to Generate "manifest.json"

-Usually you only ever need to generate the `manifest.json` file for the package which will be executing.
+Usually you only ever need to generate the `manifest.json` file for the package which will be executing your application.
 All resources declared by the application and it's imports will be included within that `manifest.json` file and will be loaded accordingly.
 This allows alot of simplication and provides a single source of truth for embeddable resources.

-*GU provides a CLI tool that is instaleld when you `go get`  the GU package.
+*GU provides a CLI tool that is installd when you `go get`  the GU package.
 It helps in generating the manifest.json file and also optionally creates a virtual file system which can be loaded as a package for single binary deployments.*

 Declaring Resources
 -------------------

 Declaring resources to be embedded along with a component or package is easy.
-Gu uses the meta-data declarations (in the manifest of the golang code ?)  which will be scanned and pulled accordingly.
-Gu provides a set of fields usable when declaring a resource, as shown below.
+Gu uses the meta-data declarations in the go code which declares the components, which will be scanned and pulled accordingly.

+## Resource Meta-Data Fields

+Gu provides a set of fields for the declaration of a resourcs:

 ```go
 Resource {